NXX99/UTubeTrollKiller/readme.md

 ## Step 2

-Kill the script using the CTRL + C or ALT + Q Keyboard combinations, and open your newly made `idlist.txt`, which, for example, if you put YFGA in the first prompt, the filenames would start with YFGA.
-You should see something similar to this:
+Kill the script using the CTRL + C or ALT + Q Keyboard combinations, and open your newly made `idlist.txt`, which should have UTTP (or some other troll group name if you set it to search for some other group like YFGA, for instance,) as the prefix, like "`UTTPidlist.txt`" or "`YFGAidlist.txt`" You should see something similar to this:

 ![Sample screenshot of an idlist.txt file](images/steps/01.png)

 Copy the file's contents.

-> ### Note: The other two files, which end in namelist.txt and cmblist.txt are generated to share with people online.
+> ### Note: The other two files, which end in namelist.txt and cmblist.txt are for online distrobution
 ## Step 3

 Go to your [YouTube Studio](https://studio.youtube.com), go to settings in the bottom right corner, and go to Community.
 Scroll down until you see a text box like this: